 For more information, see How to Integrate Crosser Edge Analytics with the Barracuda Secure Connector.

 How to Enable Filebeat Stream to a Logstash Pipeline

 This guide covers the configuration of Filebeat log data streaming from Barracuda Firewall Insights to a Logstash server in order to gather information on firewall activity, threat logs, and information related to network, version, and location of managed firewall units.

 For more information, see How to Enable Filebeat Stream to a Logstash Pipeline.

 How to Enable Integration with Barracuda XDR

-Barracuda XDR detects threats with a managed XDR platform, backed by a 24×7 Security Operations Center (SOC) to streamline responses to incidents, thereby reducing the potential damage of attacks.
+Barracuda XDR detects threats with a managed XDR platform, backed by a 24×7 Security Operations Center (SOC) to streamline response to incidents reducing the potential damage of attacks.
 Customer data is stored in the respective region where the customer is located.
-Any transfer of customer data outside the region will be done in compliance with the GDPR and applicable local privacy laws.
+Any transfer of customer data outside the regions will be done in compliance with the GDPR and applicable local privacy laws.
 Barracuda XDR supports TLS protocol to transfer data from customer sensors to the data lake in AWS.

 For more information, see How to Enable Integration with Barracuda XDR.